 Our primary data center is at a third-party co-location center in San Francisco, California.
 All of the critical components of the system are redundant and we have a backup data center in Las Vegas, Nevada.
-We have implemented these backup systems and redundancies to minimize the risk associated with earthquakes, fire, power loss, telecommunications failure, and other events beyond our control.
+We have implemented these backup systems and redundancies to minimize the risk associated with earthquakes, fire, power loss, telecommunications failure, and other events beyond our control; however, these backup systems may fail or not be adequate to prevent losses.